sblozis98/charity-cli-app/README.md

 ## Notes

-This project was created by **Simonas Bložis** as part of a two-day internship assignment.
+This project was created by **Simonas Bložis** as part of a twoday internship assignment.